Positions Available as of 5/3/24

 Working Conditions:

-Instructors are required to teach students in a variety of settings; theory and hands-on.
+Instructors are required to teach students in a variety of settings, theory and hands-on.
 In the theoretical education setting, instructors will be required to plan and deliver Robotic and Automation related lessons in the laboratory/classroom.
 Hands-on education will be delivered in the laboratory/classroom also.
 Instructors will be required to plan and deliver lessons that include utilizing a variety of measurement, soldering and testing equipment including, but not limited to, Fluke meters, Digital Trainers, breadboards, robots, pneumatic arms, as well as robot structures, chassis, manipulators/grippers, and fabrication techniques.
 Instructors are also required to attend periodic building level meetings and professional development.
 Review your bargaining unit contract for more information.

 Essential duties and responsibilities.
 Functions that the employee must be able to perform.
 Mental and/or physical requirements should be described and where applicable, quantified: